Skip to main content

 The transition is happening now

 AI adoption for local search is growing fast.
-Every Google search that triggers an AI Overview, every Siri request that uses Apple's AI features, every ChatGPT user asking for recommendations, all of this shifts discovery toward AI-mediated results.
+Every Google search that triggers an AI Overview, every AI Mode conversation, every ChatGPT user asking for recommendations, and every Perplexity answer with cited sources shifts discovery toward AI-mediated results.

 "The time to build AI-facing reputation signals is now, while the competitive landscape is still forming."